huo-feng-ding/keyjump.yazi/README.md

 A Yazi plugin which like flash.nvim in Neovim, allow use key char to precise selection.

+> [!NOTE]
+> The latest main branch of Yazi is required at the moment.

 ## Keep mode

 keep mode, when select a dir, it will auto enter and keep in "keyjump" mode.